 The Company may allow an employee to take annual leave either wholly or partly in advance of an entitlement accruing.

-(b) Where annual leave has been taken in advance and the employment of the employee is terminated before completing the required amount of service to account for the leave, the Company is entitled to deduct the amount of leave in advance which is still owing from any remuneration payable (other than from statutory entitlements) to the employee upon termination of employment.
+(b) annual leave has been taken in advance and the employment of the employee is terminated before completing the required amount of service to account for the leave, the Company is entitled to deduct the amount of leave in advance which is still owing from any remuneration payable (other than from statutory entitlements) to the employee upon termination of employment.

 Annual Leave Exclusive of Public Holidays

-If the period during which an employee takes paid annual leave includes a day or partday that is a public holiday in accordance with this Agreement, the employee is to be taken not to be on paid annual leave on that public holiday.
+If the period during which an employee takes paid annual leave includes a day or part day that is a public holiday in accordance with this Agreement, the employee is to be taken not to be on paid annual leave on that public holiday.

 Taking of Annual Leave